raiden-network/spec/pathfinding_service.rst

 Network Topology Updates
 ========================

-The creation of new token networks can be followed by listening for:
-- ``TokenNetworkCreated`` events on the ``TokenNetworksRegistry`` contract.
+The creation of new token networks can be followed by listening for ``TokenNetworkCreated`` events on the ``TokenNetworksRegistry`` contract.

 To learn about updates of the network topology of a token network the PFS must listen for the following events: